Jets Fire HC Robert Saleh

 The Jets are firing their fourth-year HC, ESPN’s Adam Schefter reports.
 This will end an underwhelming tenure for the veteran defensive coach and invite more questions about the franchise’s direction.
 Saleh will finish his Jets tenure with a 20-36 record.
 This news comes on the heels of back-to-back losses — to the Broncos and Vikings, dropping the team to 2-3 — and three straight sub-.500 seasons.

 Woody Johnson fired Saleh this morning, blindsiding the HC, according to Fox Sports’ Jay Glazer.
 This is Johnson’s first in-season firing.
-The Jets had seen every HC finish a season since 1976, when Lou Holtz quit to take an Arkansas HC offer.
+The Jets had seen every HC finish a season since 1977; Lou Holtz quit to take an Arkansas HC offer in 1976.
 The Jets had not fired a coach in-season since Charley Winner in 1975.

 Defensive coordinator Jeff Ulbrich will be named interim HC, according to NFL Network’s Peter Schrager.
 Ulbrich has been the Jets’ DC throughout Saleh’s tenure, calling the signals on that side of the ball.
 Given the scrutiny surrounding OC Nathaniel Hackett, he never stood much of a chance to be named the interim option.
 Ulbrich has a long runway here, given that 12 games remain.